The Visual examination is a nondestructive examination method used to evaluate surface of material and weld by observation.

 i.
 Joint preparation, such as: type of joint, root opening, edge preparation, other features

+that might affect the quality of the weld.
 The surface cleanliness of weld bevels shall be free of scale rust, oil, grease, paint and other deleterious foreign material for a distance of at least 25.4 mm

 (1 in.) from the welding joint.